Ukraine looks to Europe for gas as Russia ups pressure

 "I am preparing a solution that is part of the aid package that the IMF, the European Union and the World Bank is giving to Ukraine and from which payment for open bills will be possible," he said, adding he would meet Ukraine's energy and foreign ministers on Monday.

-Russian state gas company Gazprom says Ukraine owes $2.2 billion and Putin's warning has rekindled fears of the "gas wars" of 2006 and 2009, when Russia stopped supplies to Ukraine, disrupting onward supplies to Europe.
+Russian state gas company Gazprom says Ukraine owes $2.2 billion (1.3 billion pounds) and Putin's warning has rekindled fears of the "gas wars" of 2006 and 2009, when Russia stopped supplies to Ukraine, disrupting onward supplies to Europe.

 The European Commission, the EU executive, called on Russia to respect its gas commitments and urged Ukraine to respect its transit commitments.
 Germany said it saw no reason to fear an interruption in gas supplies.